NSLS-II/archiver-appliance/README.md

     to a text file if set True.
 The file could be easily viewed and analyzed by MS Excel or OpenOffice Spreadsheet(Insert Sheet from File ...).

-    3) filename='your-customized-text-file': this argument can be used in report_pvs_from_file() and all "action" functions including abort_pvs(), pause_pvs(), delete_pvs_and_data(), etc. You should give a valid path to the file.
+    3) filename='/path/to/pvlist.txt': this argument can be used in report_pvs_from_file() and all "action" functions including abort_pvs(), pause_pvs(), delete_pvs_and_data(), etc. You should give a valid path to the file.